walmartlabs/concord-website/docs/getting-started/processes.md

 A process represents an execution of a Concord project using one of the defined process definitions and additional supplied resources.

+It can be started [with the run action for a repository in the  Concord Console](../console/repository.html) or by using the [process API](../api/process.html#start).

 - [Structure](#structure)
 - [Project Files](#project-files)
 - [Request Data](#request-data)